Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Culture/Culture.md

 - a short letter of thanks
 - blessing
 - secret
+cattle -
 ##### [[Currency Structure]]
-how many different values a type of currency has and how they are distinguished is set by the unit of value, the direct value of the material, and the frequency that the value type is used linear means the log many cultures have several systems of currency that are used for the trade of different things
+how many different values a type of currency has and how they are distinguished is set by the unit of value, the direct value of the material, and the frequency that the value type is used linear means the log many cultures have several systems of currency that are used for the trade of different things (i.e. cattle is use to trade food and dowrys, shells are used for materials and debts)
 ### [[Income]]
 ### [[Trade]]
 ## [[Unicultural Relationship]]